 Go to International Events

 Once at college, you may meet students from other countries.
-At my school, I’ve met people from Jamaica, Germany, Fiji, Bolivia, China, Barbados, and Lebanon.
-Think about how far they are from home!
 International students travel thousands of miles and are plunged into the melting pot that is the United States to further their education.
+Attending international festivals on campus is a great way to expand your cultural knowledge, meet a bunch of great new people, and take advantage of the free food that’s often offered at these events.
+It can’t get better than that!

 Get Involved in Greek Life

-Many sororities and fraternities participate in charity events such as Relay for Life or raise money for organizations like Susan G. Komen®.
-Events like these are a great way to give back to the community, meet new people, forge new friendships, raise awareness for important causes, and enhance your resume with volunteer work experience.
+Another way to meet people your freshman year in college is to pledge a fraternity or sorority.
+Many sororities and fraternities participate in charity events and community fundraisers.
+Events like these are a great way to give forge new friendships, raise awareness for important causes, and enhance your resume with volunteer work experience.
 (Another benefit of joining a sorority or fraternity?
 Putting that membership on display in an officially licensed Greek certificate frame!)

 Join a Club or Start One

 If going Greek is not for you, there are various clubs on college campuses where you can meet people.
-Most clubs are interest-based, so if you like bowling, for example, join your college’s bowling club and bond over tips for throwing the perfect hook shot.
-And, if your college doesn’t offer the specific club you’re interested in, why not start your own?
-You’re sure to find like-minded enthusiasts ready to join (and “founder of a college club” looks pretty impressive on your resume!).
+Most clubs are interest-based, so whether you like bowling, pickleball, or playing video games, you’re sure to find like-minded enthusiasts.

 Find Support on Campus